M-Kolacz/basketball-team-selector/docs/templates/ui/view-implementation.md

 Your task is to implement a frontend view based on the provided implementation plan and implementation rules.
-Your goal is to create a detailed and accurate implementation that conforms to the provided plan, correctly represents the component structure, integrates with the API, and handles all specified user interactions.
+Your goal is to create a detailed and accurate implementation that conforms to the provided plan, correctly represents the component structure, integrates with server actions, and handles all specified user interactions.

 First, review the implementation plan: